Chapter 12.10

 12.10.010 General.

 Proposed street improvements within the City shall conform to the pattern as established in the Major Street Plan as adopted by the City of Gardner.
-This states, on a general basis, that the thoroughfare classification of streets shall be constructed on section line roads at one-mile intervals and collector classification of streets shall be spaced at approximate midway locations between thoroughfares.
-Street improvements and public infrastructure shall be designed to conform to applicable codes, regulations, ordinances, and the “Technical Specifications for Public Improvement Projects, City of Gardner, Kansas” (Technical Specifications), as established by the City of Gardner.
+This states, on a general basis, that the arterial classification of streets shall be constructed on section line roads at one-mile intervals and collector classification of streets shall be spaced at approximate midway locations between arterials.
+Street improvements and public infrastructure shall be designed to conform to applicable codes, regulations, ordinances, and the “Technical Specifications for Public Improvement Projects (Technical Specifications) and “Design Criteria for Public Improvement Projects” (Design Criteria), as established by the City of Gardner.
 Plans for said improvements shall be submitted to the City Engineer for approval and shall include all information as may be required or described hereinafter.

 A. The City Engineer is authorized to revise the Technical Specifications, as necessary, based on sound engineering principles.
 The City Engineer shall file any revisions to the Technical Specifications with the City Clerk.